Housing at the University of Chicago: International House

-The International House contains undergraduate, graduate, and professional students.
+The International House historically has housed undergraduate, graduate, and professional students.
 International House is colloquially known by students as "I-House."
-Facing the Midway Plaisance, it was created in 1932 as a gift from John D. Rockefeller, Jr. specifically to foster relationships between students from different countries.
+Facing the Midway Plaisance, it was created in 1932 as a gift from John D. Rockefeller Jr. specifically to foster relationships between students from different countries.
 It is notable for having housed many famous artists, scientists, and scholars connected with the university, including Langston Hughes and Enrico Fermi.
+It hosts many cultural events including dance and musical performances from around the world.
 Some 40,000 people have lived there since it first opened its doors.
 I-House Chicago is a member of International Houses Worldwide.

 An attempt in early 2000 by the University of Chicago administration to close the International House and convert it into a dormitory for the Business School resulted in large student protests and a class-action lawsuit against the university by International House residents.
 After months of negative media attention and intense public criticism by faculty, alumni, and local activists, the administration finally reversed its decision and allowed the International House to remain open.
 The International House subsequently embarked on a $30 million renovation project.

 Until autumn 2013, undergraduates lived in two houses located in the East Tower of International House, Booth and Phoenix.
 In autumn 2013, Thompson House and Shorey House moved to the West Tower of International House, due to Pierce Tower's closing.

 In early 2016, the university announced that it would reserve International House's rooms entirely for undergraduate residents, and that it would no longer house international exchange students or graduate students for an indeterminate amount of time.
 Breckinridge House, which had previously been planned to be moved to North Campus and given a different name, was relocated to the areas of International House where the last graduate students had resided, and did not have its name changed.